 Remind your workers that with automated timecard data, any overtime etc. will never go unmissed by the system.

-For any employees who push back, be clear that the system is about fairness for all and making sure everyone does their part so there is no extra strain on the team or business.
+For any employees who push back, be clear that the system is about fairness for all.
+It’s about making sure everyone does their part so there is no extra strain on the team or business.

 2) Show how much easier their lives will be

-If currently they are having to manually write down times worked, time off and more – it’s now automated!
+If they have to manually prove working hours, time off and more – it’s now done for them!

 All they have to do is clock in and out using a fingerprint, App, PIN or swipe card and the data is there.

-With the reporting features a clocking system offers, employees are also much more likely to be rewarded for milestones that could previously go unnoticed – such as 100% attendance etc.
+With the reporting features a clocking system offers, employee milestones flag.
+Events that could previously go unnoticed – such as 100% attendance etc.